 Participating companies agreed to “work toward meeting the NSRI targets” in specific food categories, “through a transparent, public process.”
 In addition:

 The NSRI applauds the efforts made by restaurant, foodservice companies and packaged food companies to meet the NSRI targets.
 We encourage all restaurants and food companies to follow their example.
 If manufacturers and restaurants work together to reduce average sodium content, consumers will enjoy the health benefits without a noticeable difference in taste.

 The NSRI assessed industry’s progress after each of the target years.
 As part of this assessment, the Health Department created two databases to track the nutrition information of food products.
 These databases were used to monitor salt content and to assess progress toward the NSRI sodium targets.
 Companies had an opportunity to report baseline information and provide updates, since changes may not be immediately apparent on food labels.
 Between 2009 and 2014, there was a 6.8% reduction in sodium levels in the food supply.

-For more information about the NSRI, please email firstname.lastname@example.org.
+For more information about the NSRI sodium targets, email firstname.lastname@example.org.